sourcegraph/about/blogposts/our-journey-to-all-remote.md

 ## Remote friendly engineering

-For most of Sourcegraph's history we have had an office in San Francisco, but many of our early engineering hires were distributed across the world so we have had remote-friendly practices ingrained in our culture from the very beginning.
+For most of Sourcegraph's history, we have had an office in San Francisco, but many of our early engineering hires were distributed across the world so we have had remote-friendly practices ingrained in our culture from the very beginning.
 As a result, we strongly value things like asynchronous written communication, personal responsibility, and autonomy; nothing else works when your teammates are in different timezones.

 ## Distributed days